ming-ru-wu99/NEO-Placer/README.md

 ### © 2025 Anonymous Authors.
 All rights reserved.
 This work is provided for review and academic discussion only.
-No part of this work may be copied, distributed, modified, or used commercially without explicit permission from the authors.
+No part of this work may be used commercially without explicit permission from the authors.